sultanahadi/CohortProject_2022/Week1_Rydberg/tasks.md

 ## Challenge 1:

-One we map the protein-folding problem to the Ryberg-Hamiltonian, we can simualte the ground state with MPS as well.
-It would be
+The protein-folding problem that is mapped to the Ryberg-Hamiltonian can be simulated using MPS.
+The time-evolution can be discretized.